 If you find that your dog simply does not want the meal, put it aside for later.
 Remember that Dr. Dressler recommends “cheat days” so if your dog wants to eat other food, at least he’s eating.

-You’ll soon see which are the favorite items and this will be more great information from your dog that you can use going forward.
+You’ll soon see which are the favorite items and this will be more great information from your dog you can use.
 If there is one ingredient that your dog consistently refuses, you’ll know not to keep it on your shopping list.

-(Determine what nutrients in that food can be offered in another from the long list of good foods in the Dog Cancer Diet, and remember that rejecting one ingredient may be temporary as his needs change.)
+(Determine what nutrients in that food can be offered in another from the long list of good foods in the dog cancer diet, chapter 14, and remember that rejecting one ingredient may be temporary as his needs change.)

 Susan, Dog Cancer Support Team